fredemmott/StreamDeck-CPPSDK/README.md

 # What is this?

-This is re-usable library derived from the Elgato's [CPU plugin](https://github.com/elgatosf/streamdeck-cpu).
+This is re-usable library derived from Elgato's
+[CPU plugin](https://github.com/elgatosf/streamdeck-cpu).

 It is currently based on [a version from 2019-05-27](https://github.com/elgatosf/streamdeck-cpu/commit/0a9c2557fbe6f829f3456a272672f810291948b3).
 This is: